 - The receipt number of the petition (you can find this on the receipt notice);

-- Your relative’s A number, if he or she had one;
+- Your relative’s A-Number, if they had one;

-- Your relative’s death certificate (a certified translation is required, if not in English);
+- Your relative’s death certificate (a certified translation is required if it is not in English);

-Evidence that a favorable exercise of discretion is warranted, which may include, but is not limited to:
+- Evidence that a favorable exercise of discretion is warranted (this means the positive factors in your case outweigh the negative factors).
+This may include, but is not limited to:

 - Impact on family living in the United States (especially U.S. citizens, lawful permanent residents, or others lawfully present);